 The hover command is used to hover on the current element.
-This is useful when other elements are hidden or unavailable until the hover.
+This is useful when other elements are hidden or unavailable until you hover over them.
 Some examples include:

 - A navigation menu that drops down on hover.